 (c) The EC reserves the right not to register players for a Club or team if it is felt that the player will be playing in a division significantly below their standard, unless sufficient justification can be put forward.

 (d) The League team registration form must be filled in completely together with the Table Tennis England Individual Membership number and fee (if applicable) with full names, full address and date of birth for each player.
 Any player registered subsequently shall also provide such information unless evidence is provided that the player is already registered with Table Tennis England for that season.
 Failure to provide the completed Table Tennis England IM form and fee (or Table Tennis England IM number if already obtained) will cause games in any matches played by that player to be void and those games will be awarded to the opposing players but will not count towards the league averages.

 (e) Any fines imposed by the League on a team will be treated as being owed by each registered member of that team at the time the fine was imposed.
 These team members will not be allowed to play in the following season until the fine is paid.

-used in the doubles set of League or Cup matches, provided that player is registered
+the doubles set of League or Cup matches, provided that player is registered with that team.

-(b) A match shall consist of ten sets, each being the best of 5 games up to 11 points.
+(b) A match shall consist of ten sets, each being the best of 5 games up to 11 points (subject

 13. (a) The home team captain for the night, shall decide the order of play for the home team, and the opposing team captain shall accordingly decide the order of play for their team.
 All matches will be played to the Match Card, with the Doubles always being the fourth set, except with the agreement of both team captains.